surniaulula/wpsso/readme.txt

 * *Complete and accurate* meta tags for all social sites, search engines, web browser extensions, mail and messaging apps, and embedded object / iframe content.

-* Updates the WordPress oEmbed response data and HTML markup with the Open Graph title, description, and image for posts, pages, and custom post types.
+* Updates the WordPress oEmbed data and HTML markup with the Open Graph title, description, and image for posts, pages, and custom post types.

 * Provides meta tags and markup for posts, pages, custom post types, tags, categories, custom taxonomy / terms, user profile pages, search pages, and attachment pages.